David Goodwillie: Clyde loan striker from Raith Rovers

-Striker David Goodwillie returns to League One Clyde on loan after controversial move to Raith Rovers; "This enables David to return to first-team activities including training and playing and, in doing so, continue his career in football at the current time", say Clyde
+Striker David Goodwillie returns to League One Clyde on loan after controversial move to Raith Rovers; Scottish MP John Mason considering quitting as one of 400 owners of the club

-David Goodwillie has rejoined Scottish League One club Clyde on loan until the end of the season.
+David Goodwillie has rejoined Scottish League One club Clyde on loan until the end of the season, sparking widespread criticism from inside and outside the club.

-It follows the former Scotland international's controversial move to Raith Rovers, who faced widespread criticism for signing the striker.
+It follows the former Scotland international's controversial move to Raith Rovers, who were also widely criticised for signing the striker.

 Goodwillie was ruled to be a rapist in a civil case in 2017, six years after being initially charged.